AllenInstitute/argschema/README.md

 AND/OR pass parameters via the command line, in a way that will override the input_json or the json_dictionary given.

+## Upgrading to version 3.0
+The major change in argschema 3.0 is introducing a more generalized interface for reading and writing dictionaries, referred to as ArgSource and ArgSink.

 ## Upgrading to version 2.0
 The major change in argschema 2.0 is becoming compatible with marshmallow 3, which changes